Managing Saltwater Pool Maintenance Vs Chlorinated

 Well, everything is relative.
 The only way to provide a comprehensive answer to this question is by putting it into context.

-Let us consider what it takes to maintain a traditional chlorine pool, and use that as a gauge of the difficulty when it comes to salt water pools.
-When you have a chlorine pool you keep it clean by purchasing and adding chlorine to the water.
+Let us consider what it takes to maintain a traditional chlorine pool, and use that as a gauge of the difficulty in saltwater pools.
+When you have a chlorine pool, you keep it clean by purchasing and adding chlorine to the water.

 The key difference with saltwater pools is that the salt that you add to the pool is automatically converted into just the right amount of chlorine required to keep your pool clean.

 This is a process that is carried out by the pool chlorinator.
 The chlorine slowly drip-feeds into the water over time.

 Learn How to Manage Your Pool and Hot Tub

 Frustrated trying to keep your pool clear?
 Feeling confused about when to add the right chemicals?
 Get the perfect easy-to-use, illustrated ebook and video course today!

 What will I need to do to maintain my saltwater pool?

 There are four components that you need to be mindful of.
 These are the salt chlorinator cell, skimmer, pump, and filter.

 The only thing that you would not find on the traditional chlorine pool is the salt chlorinator.